joshtch/vim-ykutw/README.md

-But you can already do the same yourself by using `ce` and `cE`, whereas this supposedly helpful exception leaves you using workarounds such as `cf<Space>` in order to do what you normally would use `cw` for.
+But you can already do the same yourself by using `ce` and `cE`, whereas this supposedly helpful exception leaves you using workarounds such as `cf<Space>` in order to do what you normally would use `cw` and `cW` for.

-This plugin removes the special exception for `cw`.
+This plugin removes this exception.
 It does nothing else, and it has no configuration options.